Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Results and Discussion

-\textbf{Effect of $R_{MIN}$ on adversarial robustness: }The effective resistance of a crossbar structure is the parallel combination of resistances along its rows and columns.
+The effective resistance of a crossbar array is the parallel combination of resistances along its rows and columns.
 A smaller value of $R_{MIN}$ reduces the effective resistance of the crossbar and increases the value of NF for the crossbar~\cite{geniex}.
-As we have already argued that an increased value of NF improves the adversarial robustness of crossbars, so on decreasing $R_{MIN}$ to 10 $k\Omega$ (maintaining a constant $R_{MAX}/R_{MIN}$ ratio of 10) we find that ALs (for a PGD attack) in case of smaller $R_{MIN}$ are lower than the corresponding ALs for a larger $R_{MIN}$ as shown in \figurename{~\ref{rmin}}.
+We have already argued that an increased value of NF improves the adversarial robustness of crossbars.
+So, on decreasing $R_{MIN}$ to 10 $k\Omega$ (maintaining a constant $R_{MAX}/R_{MIN}$ ratio of 10), we find that ALs (for a PGD attack) in case of smaller $R_{MIN}$ are lower than the corresponding ALs for a larger $R_{MIN}$ as shown in \figurename{~\ref{rmin}} (a).

-However, we also observe that in case of smaller $R_{MIN}$, the DNN achieves greater robustness against \textit{Attack-1} than \textit{Attack-2}, contrary to what has been observed in \figurename{~\ref{fgsm-normal-vgg8}} and \figurename{~\ref{pgd-normal-vgg8}}.
-This is because of larger adversarial perturbations created on hardware during Attack-2 with lower $R_{MIN}$.
-Lowering $R_{MIN}$ causes larger values of output currents in the crossbar arrays (due to smaller effective resistance of the crossbars).
-To verify this, we employ a metric called \textit{Distortion Coefficient} (d) that quantifies the degree of distortion of test images of the dataset over a batch during an adversarial attack.
-Mathematically, it is given as:

-where, $NC$ = normalized pixel value of clean image, $NA$ = normalized pixel value of adversarially perturbed image, $i$ denotes the indices of a pixel in an image and $N$ = total number of pixels across an image.